SeanWahl/SeanWahl.github.io/_projects/senior_project.md

     The GUI that helps the user reprogram the tiles for a new song.
 </div>

 I also headed testing for the tiles.
 It was difficult to write concrete engineering tests to be done on this product.
 I settled on writing tests to verify that the tile meets the needs it set out to.
-Most of these were covered by a user test group that covered most subjective attributes regarding the tiles.
+Most of these were covered by a user test group that handled the most subjective attributes regarding the tiles.
 The others were engineered to simulate using the tile, such as an side-impact test with a weighted bucket, a slip test for measuring the traction, and more.
-The only test that we didn't do that we likely should've would be to take one tile to failure and see what it takes to break it, but due to time and materials we were not able to.
+The only test that we didn't do that we likely should've would be to take one tile to ultimate failure.
+Due to time and materials we were not able to do this.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">